October 4th 2015 – By: William Larsen – Civilians News – “News For All Views” – Previewing The 2016 Election –

 Trump has branded himself, “anti politician,” and his message has clearly resonated with the American people.

-The American people respect honesty, something that all too often, Washington lacks….
-While Trump may not be everyone’s ideal candidate, today he is holding a lead in the polls because of his willingness to express his beliefs, as opposed to, “playing politics.”
+The American people respect honesty, something that all too often, Washington lacks…. and while Trump may not be everyone’s ideal candidate, today he is holding a lead in the polls because of his willingness to express his beliefs, as opposed to, “playing politics.”
 Furthermore, this is the opposite approach to what some of the other candidates have been doing thus far…..

 Trump is running with a clear message for the international community…..
 He wants to bring home jobs.
 This message has resonated with a lot of people and perhaps may stimulate economic growth…..